LahessAimere/CleanFolder/README.md

 ## Notes :
 - The script ignores itself, so it will not move the script file into a subfolder.
+- README files (or any file containing "README" in their name) will be ignored during the sorting process.
 - If the specified directory does not exist, the script will display an error message.
 - You can modify the supported file types in the ```CATEGORIES``` dictionary if needed.